-6. RETIREMENT SYSTEM
+5. RETIREMENT SYSTEM

-Township employees belong to the Ohio Public Employees Retirement System (OPERS).
+The Township's employees belong to the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
 The Ohio Revised Code prescribes this plan's benefits, which include postretirement healthcare and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-For 2007 and 2006, OPERS members contributed 9.5 and 9%, respectively, of their gross salaries and the Township contributed an amount equaling 13.85 and 13.7%, respectively, of participants' gross salaries.
-The Township has paid all contributions required through December 31, 2007.
+For 2008 and 2007, OPERS members contributed 10% and 9.5, respectively, of their gross salaries and the Township contributed an amount equaling 14% and 13.85, respectively, of participants' gross salaries.
+The Township has paid all contributions required through December 31, 2008.

-7. RISK MANAGEMENT
+6. RISK MANAGEMENT

 The Township is exposed to various risks of property and casualty losses, and injuries to employees.
 The Township insures against injuries to employees through the Ohio Bureau of Worker's Compensation.